-A BBC report this weekend highlighted the welcome news that Superdrug is to introduce tougher mental health check prior to performing cosmetic procedures on individuals following criticism by the NHS.
+A BBC report this weekend highlighted the welcome news that Superdrug is to introduce tougher mental health checks prior to performing cosmetic surgery on individuals following criticism by the NHS.

 The NHS has, for a while, expressed concern about the impact of cosmetic procedures on persons with mental health disorders including body dysmorphic disorder which is where people become fixated about what they perceive to be flaws in their appearance which are actually unnoticeable to others.

-Cosmetic procedures are now readily available.
+Cosmetic procedures are now readily available and often do not require mental health checks.
 Superdrug offers Botox (an injection of botulinum toxin designed to relax muscles to temporarily hide facial lines and wrinkles) and dermal fillers (targeted injections under the skin designed to fill skin creases or lead to bigger lips).

 Many body dysmorphic disorder sufferers, as well as other people have been very unsatisfied with the results of their cosmetic procedures.
 Put another way, they quite simply wish that they had never bothered to have the procedure done and to have incurred the expense of the procedure.